Blaine 71 Excellent

 What's it like Living in Blaine?

-Blaine is a moderately-sized city located in the state of Minnesota.
-The city has a population of 65,048 people.
-If we look at the most recent Census, Blaine is known to have a predominantly White population.
-The next two most common races are Asian and Black.
+Located in the state of Minnesota, Blaine is a moderately-sized city with a population of 66,645 inhabitants.
+The majority of Blaine residents report their race to be White; this is followed by Asian and Black.
 On a daily basis, the typical American spends approximately 26 minutes on their one-way work commute.
 Reduced travel times not only contributes to increased overall happiness, but also affords more opportunities to cherish moments with family and friends.
 If you're living in Blaine, your commute time will align closely with the national average, spanning a one-way duration of approximately 25 minutes.

 A robust real estate market serves as a crucial economic indicator, reflecting the local area's strength, stability and the confidence of its residents.
 Blaine excels in the housing sector, scoring high marks based on factors such as median home and rental prices, appreciation rates and home affordability.
 These calculations suggest that the apartment rental and real estate market in the region is exceptionally healthy, highlighting the area's economic vitality and attractiveness to potential homebuyers and renters.

-Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Blaine.
-Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Blaine are affordable.
-The median home price for Blaine homes is $240,700, which is 25.7% higher than the Minnesota average.
-If we take a closer look at the affordability of homes in Blaine, we’ll see that the home price to income ratio is 2.8, which is 6.7% lower than the Minnesota average.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
+Having said that, perhaps the most important metric to consider when contemplating a move to Blaine is real estate affordability.
+The median home price for Blaine homes is $443,753, which is 30.9% higher than the Minnesota average.
+If we take a closer look at the affordability of homes in Blaine, we’ll see that the home price to income ratio is 3.4, which is 8.1% lower than the Minnesota average.

 Best Places to Live in and Around Blaine